 - The Health and Physical Education program supports the development of healthy bodies and healthy minds. - The ongoing development of strong communication skills is a crucial part of our classroom and lesson structures. - Our students are encouraged to share feelings and ideas as they develop friendship building skills.
-Students discuss health and safety issues and are involved in developing rules to keep the environment safe for all. - Opportunities are provided for students to participate in meaningful ways in group discussions and shared decision making about rules and expectations. - Students learn about healthy lifestyles, including nutrition, personal hygiene, physical fitness, emotions and that social relationships are integral to wellbeing and selfconfidence. - Students develop resilience as they assume increased responsibility for their health and basic health routines.
-This promotes a sense of independence and confidence. - The Physical Education Program in Junior Primary aims to encourage every child to participate in game based activities to develop a wide range of motor skills. - Students build upon existing movement patterns and skills that facilitate ongoing participation in physical activity. - In the Primary Years, Health and Physical Education builds on the students' knowledge of wellbeing and the skills and attitudes that contribute to it. - Health and Physical Education encompasses the physical, emotional, cognitive, spiritual and social health.
-This facilitates students to further develop their abilities to build and maintain relationships with others and to participate in an active, healthy lifestyle. - The aim of our Physical Education program is to promote and further develop a positive attitude towards physical fitness, health and personal well-being. - Activities are targeted at building team skills, team participation and positive sportsmanship. - Students learn to build skills, confidence, co-ordination and control in a range of physical and sporting activities that are the basis for involvement in a wide range of sports. - Students undertake activities in an environment that encourages participation and competition in a range of sports and recreational activities. - Students participate in effective decision-making skills and how to apply those during Physical Education activities. - Students recognise the importance of self-control in relation to safe personal behaviour and respecting others. - Students will build upon the skills to set goals and identify strategies to contribute to their own wellbeing.
+Students discuss health and safety issues and are involved in developing rules to keep the environment safe for all. - Opportunities are provided for students to participate in meaningful ways in group discussions and shared decision making about rules and expectations. - Students learn about healthy lifestyles, including nutrition, personal hygiene, physical fitness, emotions and that social relationships are integral to wellbeing and self-confidence. - Students develop resilience as they assume increased responsibility for their health and basic health routines.
+This promotes a sense of independence and confidence. - The Physical Education Program in Junior Primary aims to encourage every child to participate in gamebased activities to develop a wide range of motor skills. - Students build upon existing movement patterns and skills that facilitate ongoing participation in physical activity.

+- In the Primary Years, Health and Physical Education builds on the students' knowledge of wellbeing and the skills and attitudes that contribute to it. - Health and Physical Education encompasses the physical, emotional, cognitive, spiritual and social health.
+This facilitates students to further develop their abilities to build and maintain relationships with others and to participate in an active, healthy lifestyle. - The aim of our Physical Education program is to promote and further develop a positive attitude towards physical fitness, health and personal well-being. - Activities are targeted at building team skills, team participation and positive sportsmanship.

+- Students learn to build skills, confidence, co-ordination and control in a range of physical and sporting activities that are the basis for involvement in a wide range of sports. - Students undertake activities in an environment that encourages participation and competition in a range of sports and recreational activities. - Students participate in effective decision-making skills and how to apply those during Physical Education activities. - Students learn importance of self-control in relation to safe personal behaviour and respecting others.